Streams sets the number of symultaneous connects (in and out) allowed.

 You must specify Callsign, Sysop Call, HRoute and BBS Appl Number.

-Enable UI System activates FBB compatible UI broadcasting of Message Headers.
+Enable UI System activates FBB compatible UI broadcasting of Message Headers and setting the "Send Mail For Beacons" field will enable sending "Mail For" beacons.
 Clicking "Config UI Ports and Digis" will bring up a screen in which you can select on which ports UI messages should be sent, and define a digi path if needed.

 If you want to access the BBS using a standard email client (such as Outlook), specify POP3 and SMTP Ports.
 See here for further information.